cortexlabs/cortex/examples/README.md

 - [Image classification with Inception V3](tensorflow/image-classifier): deploy an Inception V3 model to classify images.

-- [Sentiment analysis with BERT](tensorflow/sentiment-analysis): deploy a BERT model to classify sentiment.
+- [Sentiment analysis with BERT](tensorflow/sentiment-analyzer): deploy a BERT model for sentiment analysis.

 ## PyTorch